Taxonomy of Meetings: What are the Different Types of Meetings?

 Jielynne Barao

 Jielynne is a Content Marketing Writer at Convene.
 With over six years of professional writing experience, she has worked with several SEO and digital marketing agencies, both local and international.
 She strives in crafting clear marketing copies and creative content for various platforms of Convene, such as the website and social media.
-Jielynne displays a decided lack of knowledge about calculus, but proudly aces in literary arts and content marketing.
+Jielynne displays a decided lack of knowledge about football and calculus, but proudly aces in literary arts and corporate governance.

 • Connect: